LOGISTICS

 If in doubt, just ask me!

-For programming assignments (except assignment 0), use whatever you'd like, but cite it.
+For assignments (except assignment 0), use whatever you'd like, but you must cite it.

 Course Rigor